-Policy PL1 (48) - Land at Former Ambulance Headquarters, Friars Walk
+Land at Former Ambulance Headquarters, Friars Walk (Site 48)

-- 1) Development of land1 for approx. 24 housing units will be supported. - 2) Site development should maximise the opportunity to provide townscape improvement to Friars Walk. - 3) Site has good access to local facilities and services and provision should be made for easy access from the site on foot and by bicycle to these areas. - 4) The site has been identified as one that is vulnerable to flooding, therefore a flood resilient design
+- 1) Site development should identify how it has assessed and taken the opportunity to provide townscape improvement to Friars Walk. - 2) Site has good access to local facilities and services and provision should be made for easy access from the site on foot and by bicycle to these areas.